Resharing a blogpost I wrote 3 years ago:

 - Words cannot depict the earthquake that reduced the Haitian capital city to rubble, where more than two hundred thousand people died in January 2010 and the country incurred heavy irreparable damages.
 My heart was overwhelmed with fear as I waited for the news of a good friend we met in grad school: Katarina, her husband and their baby boy, who was less than 6 months old at the time.
 By God’s grace, although they lost everything they owned in Port-au-Prince, they were safe and later returned to the United States.
 My friend’s survival story is unthinkable.

-- Last but certainly not least, the 1994 genocide against the Tutsi in Rwanda remains the worst atrocities of the 20th century; about a million Tutsi (and some Hutu who opposed the genocide) were killed in a period of 100 days.
+- Last but certainly not least, the 1994 genocide against the Tutsi in Rwanda remains the worst atrocities of the 20th century; over a million Tutsi (and some Hutu who opposed the genocide) were killed in a period of 100 days.
 Roméo Dallaire, a Canadian UN Force Commander (UNAMIR 1993-1994), with an objective to assist the implementation of “Arusha Accords” between the Government of Rwanda and the opposition, the Rwandan Patriotic Front (RPF), wrote about his experience.
 I highly recommend his book: Shake Hands with the Devil.

 You can add a lot more stories, and sadly more are happening as I type.
 Of course the cause of these tragedies always has little to do with people who encounter them.
 Also, the conclusion is not about who suffered the most or who deserves the most attention.
 I personally believe that it’s about what we learn from the experience and finding God’s Power & Plan amid the situation.